Be Here Now

 The ability to be able to make these instantaneous choices requires mindfulness.
 And mindfulness needs a relatively uncluttered mind, as ‘present-focused’ as possible.

-A mind that is preoccupied with worrying about what’s coming and fretting about what’s past, or filled with the psychic mess of emotional reactions, cannot make those choices.
-Which is why a lot of accidents happen when people are experiencing stress – their mind is so cluttered with the flack of high emotion, they are oblivious to the moment they are actually in.
+A mind that is preoccupied with worrying about what’s coming and fretting about what’s past, or filled with a psychic mess of emotional reactions, cannot make those choices.
+Which is why a lot of accidents happen when people are preoccupied with stress.
+Their mind is so cluttered with the flack of high emotion, they are oblivious to the moment they are actually in.
 As such, they’re effectively blind deaf and dumb.

 Mindfulness is when there is enough space in the mind, that we are fully experiencing each moment our body is in, as it happens.
 And to have that space in the mind requires that our mental attention be in the same place as whatever our body is immediately aware of, instead of bumbling about in the virtual un-reality in our head.